Amazing Lesser-known Facts about Howrah Bridge

 Speciality of Howrah Bridge:

 Howrah Bridge is the sixth largest Cantilever Bridge in the world spanning over Hooghli River over a length of 705 meters and has a width of 71 feet, excluding the 14 foot footpaths for pedestrians on either side of the bridge.
-Two engineering techniques make Howrah Bridge very special- first, it is a Cantilever Suspension Bridge that uses Cantilevers and is projected into space horizontally with support from only one end!
+Two engineering techniques make the Howrah Bridge very special.
+First, engineers designed it as a Cantilever Suspension Bridge, which uses cantilevers projected horizontally into space with support from only one end!
 Second, there’s no use of nuts and bolts in the construction of this massive steel structure; you will only find the use of rivets for joining the metals that make up for the entire bridge.

 Howrah Bridge History: